-In Kilburn there are also great options for bus transportation.
-16, 28, 31, 32, 98, 189, 316.
-The majority run directly to the west end or north/north west London.
-Keep in mind though that all buses are very busy during rush hours.
+Kilburn has many great options for bus transportation: 16, 28, 31, 32, 98, 189, 316.
+The majority run directly to West end or North/Northwest London.
+Keep in mind, though, that all buses are very busy during rush hours.
 Same goes for the tube and overground transportation.

 Even though it is far from being the best area in London, Kilburn is a very good option for people with lower income.
 If you currently live there and want to change your residence, don’t forget that Best Move can provide excellent man and van service in North London.
 You can count on us in Kilburn as well as in all the nearby districts!